s1879281/Reinforcement-Learning/README.md

 This is a python implementation of Reinforcement Learning algorithms.

-These algorithms are addressing the Half-Field Offence (HFO) problem (refer to
+These algorithms are addressing the Half-Field Offence (HFO) problem.

+Refer to
 [https://github.com/raharrasy/HFO](https://github.com/raharrasy/HFO) to
-install the environment)
+install the environment.

 * Exercise 1 - Value Iteration.